stephanlamoureux/twoge/README.md

 7. Create an Amazon ASG that automatically launches EC2 instances when traffic to your application exceeds a certain threshold.
 Configure the ASG to use the Amazon ALB as the load balancer.

 8. Use Amazon SNS to receive notifications when the number of EC2 instances in your ASG increases or decreases.
 Configure an SNS topic to send email notifications to your email address.
-Stop a server and SNS should send email notifications about server shut down.
+Stop a server and SNS should send email notifications about the server shutdown.

-9. Run the instance python stress script and show the ASG in play.
+9. Run the instance Python stress script and show the ASG in play.

 ## VPC (*Virtual Private Cloud*)